SEASONAL CELEBRATIONS FOR THE SOUL

 HOW WE GATHER

-Our seasonal celebrations weave together nature-connection practices; reflection, contemplation, prayer; ritual & play; eco-craft-making; music, song & dance; land tending & stewardship; gardening & wild foraging; and ancestral animism.
+Our seasonal celebrations weave together nature-connection practices; reflection, contemplation, prayer; ritual & play; eco-craft-making; music, song & movement; wild foraging; and ancestral animism.
 The nature of how we gather is ever-evolving and follows the changing tides of the seasons.
-So we learn to pay attention to the way that Earth speaks to us, sings to us, whispers to us.
-We are guided by Earth wisdom as we deepen our relationship to Them, so everything we do is centered around cultivating this bond.
+Together, we learn to pay attention to the way that Earth speaks to us, sings to us, whispers to us.

 A NOTE ON WEATHER & WHAT TO BRING